Home Town: I grew up in Washington D.C. until I was 6

 And, I like being able to build sails in-house, being able to make adjustments and quick changes on the floor gives us flexibility that adds a lot of value.
 Being part of the Ullman Sails definitely allows us to keep that expertise while giving us more tools to use and access to expertise solving the same types of problems.

-What some highlights of your time in sailing and sailmaking?
+What are some highlights of your time in sailing and sailmaking?

 Winning our class in the 2014 Newport Bermuda race was a real highlight.
 It felt really good to be beating some really impressive competitors in the event.